 3. Reduces unconscious bias

-Unconscious biases like the halo effect or intuition bias can influence hiring decisions, often without recruiters even realizing it.
+Unconscious biases, such as the halo effect or intuition bias, can influence hiring decisions, often without recruiters even realizing it.

 Technical screening helps counter this by offering a standardized, objective evaluation of candidates’ skills.